SumitM0432/Malicious-Webpage-Classifier/README.md

 <img src=https://user-images.githubusercontent.com/46062583/119026744-24143f00-b9c3-11eb-838a-35df5f362121.png width="900" height="500"/>

-> The output page contains the 'WHO IS' Information of the webpage and the prediction *Malicious* or *Benign*
+> The output page contains the 'WHO IS' Information of the webpage and the prediction *Malicious* or *Benign*.